GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 impact of possible changes?
 How to make the system easily extensible and comprehensible at the same time?

 At the level of design, we have all its basic elements at our full disposal: functions, methods, classes, packages, and modules.
-At this particular level, the trick is to arrange them just in a right way under a set of mutually-decoupled layers of abstractions.
+At this particular level, the trick is to arrange them just in the right way under a set of mutually-decoupled layers of abstractions.
 Several design principles discussed below, accompanied by a range of well-established design patterns, may greatly help with this task.
 The sad truth is that these aspects of design still remain more art than science and require a profound knowledge of the practice of pattern application for any success.

-It is a sign of skill, if after a look at the model you say: "To properly separate concerns I should implement this core functionality as a set of fine-grained classes and use decorators for optional features".
-But the task of design is so cognitively daunting, that it is rarely done in a right way from the start.
-Usually, design is gradually improved over the course of the development, so image of a craftsman working with clay is more appropriate.
+It is a sign of skill if after a look at the model you say: "To properly separate concerns I should implement this core functionality as a set of fine-grained classes and use decorators for optional features".
+But the task of design is so cognitively daunting, that it is rarely done in the right way from the start.
+Usually, design is gradually improved over the course of the development, so an image of a craftsman working with clay is more appropriate.

 Successful designers are guided by the most salient features in the context of the system evolution, and some good books on thinking may help to discover them, such as "Blink: The Power of Thinking Without Thinking" by Malcolm Gladwell, or